-Each non-employee member of the board is "independent," as defined for purposes of the rules of the SEC and the listing standards of The Nasdaq Stock Market LLC ("Nasdaq").
-For a director to be considered independent, the board must determine that the director does not have a relationship with the Company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+Each non-employee member of the board is "independent," as defined for purposes of the rules of the SEC and the listing standards of The NASDAQ Stock Market LLC ("NASDAQ").
+For a director to be considered independent, the board must determine that the director does not have a relationship with the Company that would interfere with the exercise of his or her independent judgment in carrying out his or her responsibilities of a director.
 In making this determination, the board will consider all relevant facts and circumstances, including any transactions or relationships between the director and the Company or its subsidiaries.